sanchitdilipjain/rolling-update-in-ecs/docs/index.md

               <img src="images/image7.png" class="inline" width="700" height="150"/>

-          **Note**: The revision number will increment by 1, each time you register a new version of the task definition, for the first time revision should be 1
+          **Note**: The revision number will increment by 1, each time you register a new version of the task definition, for the first time revision, should be 1

       - Create an ECS service